 The books in this extensive series provide cutting edge research and practical guidance for implementation covering conventional and nuclear power generation, sustainable production, water management, urban development and transport development.
 Titles document next-generation products and advances crucial to the future of major industries and address various environmental concerns at the forefront of development in many industries.

 Most recent volume

-Advances of Computational Fluid Dynamics in Nuclear Reactor Design and Safety Assessment brings together the latest computational fluid dynamic technologies in one thorough resource written by relevant experts in each area.
-Editors Joshi and Nayak have an invaluable wealth of experience which enables them to present a historical review on the development of CFD models, an analysis of the technologies currently in practice, and also provide an informed prediction for the future of CFD in nuclear reactors.
+Advances of Computational Fluid Dynamics in Nuclear Reactor Design and Safety Assessment presents the latest computational fluid dynamic technologies.
+It includes an evaluation of safety systems for reactors using CFD and their design, the modeling of Severe Accident Phenomena Using CFD, Model Development for Two-phase Flows, and Applications for Sodium and Molten Salt Reactor Designs.
+Editors Joshi and Nayak have an invaluable wealth of experience that enables them to comment on the development of CFD models, the technologies currently in practice, and the future of CFD in nuclear reactors.

 Readers will find a thematic discussion on each aspect of CFD applications for the design and safety assessment of Gen II to Gen IV reactor concepts that will help them develop cost reduction strategies for nuclear power plants.